 Check After Conversion

-After converting, verify the result with PrintReady247 to confirm the file is now fully in CMYK mode.
+After converting, verify the result with PrintReady247 to confirm the file is now fully in CMYK mode, with no remaining RGB elements hiding in placed images or embedded graphics that were missed during a manual conversion.

 Add Bleed to a PDFHow to Embed Fonts (Repair)